creame/joinchat/README.txt

 = Open WhatsApp Web on desktop =

-By default, WhatsApp me always opens api.whatsapp.com and try to launch the native application or if it doesn't exist redirects to WhatsApp Web.
+By default, WAme always opens api.whatsapp.com and try to launch the native application or if it doesn't exist redirects to WhatsApp Web.
 Depending on the browser and the operating system, sometimes it doesn't work.

 If you prefer always open WhatsApp Web on desktop you can add this code in your functions.php: